axibase/atsd/rule-engine/functions-script.md

 The script must complete within the timeout value specified in **Settings > Server Properties** `system.commands.timeout.seconds`.
 The default timeout is 15 seconds.

-If the script times out, its process is terminated with `SIGTERM` flag and the following text is appended to the output:
+If the script times out, its process is stopped with `SIGTERM` flag and the following text is appended to the output:

 ```txt
 Script terminated on timeout: {current timeout value}